Power Systems Sustainability

 Hydrotreated Vegetable Oil (HVO) is a biofuel derived from waste fats and oils.
 It is one of the first commercially available fuels that can be used to power internal combustion engines in a significantly more climate-friendly way, enabling us to reduce greenhouse gas emissions by up to 90%.

 By leveraging the emission-reducing possibilities of biofuels like HVO in our existing and future engines, we will be well on our way to achieving our 2030 target of reducing total emissions by 35% as compared to 2019.
-Several of our engines for power generation and propulsion are already approved to run on HVO.
+Most of our engines for power generation and propulsion are already approved to run on HVO.

 Learn more